 We visited Edinburgh in July with our two kids aged 3 & 6.
-Here is our two days itinerary for Edinburgh with kids:
+Here is our itinerary for two days in Edinburgh with kids:

 This post contains compensated links.

 There are so many fun things to do in Edinburgh with kids that you’ll have trouble deciding.
-We found the variety of Edinburgh attractions enabled us to have a balanced visit, with things that everyone in the family enjoyed.
+We found the variety of Edinburgh attractions enabled us to have a balanced visit, fitting in activities that everyone in the family enjoyed.

 Arthur’s Seat Hike